soham1334/LibrariaDB/README.md

 Uses few-shot learning with semantic similarity search

-Embeds examples using HuggingFace models and stores them in Chroma
+Embeds examples using HuggingFace models and stores them in FASSI

 Retrieves relevant examples to improve query accuracy